alimiracle/clara/README.md

 nano config.sh

 replace "yourmail" with your email, "root" with your database server username, "mypas" with your database server password, , "0000" with your phone number, "12431"  with  your net gateway

+then save the file

+to use ftp Instead of mail

+open config.sh
+make use_ftp yes

+replace "yourftpuser" with your ftp username, "yourftppas" with your ftp password, "server" with your ftp server

+then save the file

 to run the bot
 -